NameLord/LKayn/README.md

 ### Alpha Stage Version
 - Press F1 to spawn Random Enemy on Cursor Position.
 - Press F2 to Grants you Red & Blue Buff.
-- Press F3 to Grants you 25 AD/AP & 15 Lethality/Magic Penetration.
+- Press F3 to Grant Blade's Reach Empowered
 - ---
-- What the Alpha Versions doesn't have, **Shop System , Competitive and or LOTS of things**
+- What the Alpha Versions doesn't have, **Competitive and or LOTS of things**

 ## Game Description
 - The game will have Runes , Kits, where you could start with different Kits for example Gold Kit or extra Mana or Health Kit